-EXCITATION FREQUENCY: The AVS-47B can be configured to operate either synchronized to the mains, or at an arbitrary frequency in the range 10..110 Hz.
-Excitation frequency for 50/60 Hz synchronous operation is 12.5/15 Hz.
+excitation frequency from a free-running oscillator, which can be adjusted to an arbitrary frequency in the range 10..110 Hz.
+Default is 13.7-13.8Hz, which is suitable for both 50 and 60Hz countries.
+Frequency selection is a compromise between 1/f noise, balancing speed, capacitive damping and beating with mains-borne interference.
 Detection of the bridge unbalance signal is inhibited during 1/4 cycle after each polarity change of the square wave excitation current.
-This reduces the non-linearizing effect produced by a filter or cable capacitance in the input circuitry.
+This reduces the non-linearizing effect produced by any possible capacitance shunting the resistive sensor.

-The free-running oscillator can be used if the measurement suffers from interference that is near to, but not exactly at, the mains frequency.

-- INPUT CAPACITANCE: The input time constant $(R{SENSOR}C)$ must not exceed 20 ms for the error to stay within a few digits at 12.5 Hz mains-synchronized operation (10 nF on the 2 M Ω range or 100 nF on the 200 k Ω range).
-For higher operating frequencies, the time constant must be correspondingly shorter. - SENSOR LEAD RESISTANCE: The maximum permitted lead resistance depends on range and excitation.
+INPUT CAPACITANCE: The input time constant (R{SENSOR}^C) must not exceed 20 ms for the error to stay within a few digits at 13.7 Hz operation (10 nF on the 2 M Ω range or 100 nF on the 200 k Ω range).
+For higher operating frequencies, the time constant must be correspondingly shorter.

+SENSOR LEAD RESISTANCE: The maximum permitted lead resistance depends on range and excitation.
 For example, the 2 Ω range (and the 0.2 Ω difference range) tolerates 100 Ω in both current leads at 3 mV excitation, and even more at lower excitations.
 Lead resistance can be estimated by switching the AVS-47B to measure the compliance voltage of the excitation source.
 The lead resistance error consists of offset shift and gain error.
-The total effect can be assumed to stay below +/- 5 digits for the maximum allowed lead resistances. - DIGITAL DISPLAY: 4 1/2-digit yellow LED display with parallel drive for minimum interference.
-Display and the status LEDs can be disabled in order to reduce power consumption during remotely controlled battery operation. - A/D CONVERSION RATE: The free-running, integrating A/D converter makes 2.5 conversions per second.
-Resolution is 4 1/2 digits, in other words -19999..0..+19999. - DISPLAY SELECTOR: Display selector connects the front panel DVM to one of the following sources: - 1.
-Sensor resistance (= ANALOG output). - 2.
+The total effect can be assumed to stay below +/- 5 digits for the maximum allowed lead resistances.

+DIGITAL DISPLAY: 4 1/2-digit yellow LED display with parallel drive for minimum interference.
+Display and the status LEDs can be disabled in order to reduce power consumption during remotely controlled battery operation.

+A/D CONVERSION RATE: The free-running, integrating A/D converter makes 2.5 conversions per second.
+Resolution is 4 1/2 digits, in other words -19999..0..+19999.

+DISPLAY SELECTOR: Display selector connects the front panel DVM to one of the following sources:

+- 1. Sensor resistance (= ANALOG output). - 2.
 Difference between the sensor resistance and the ΔR reference DAC (= DIFFERENCE output). - 3.
 Output voltage from a 10-turn front panel potentiometer.
 Used for setting an arbitrary ΔR reference. - 4. ΔR reference DAC output (= REFERENCE). - 5.
 Excitation voltage.
 Used for estimating the current path lead resistance. - 6.
 Temperature controller's set point voltage. - 7.
 Temperature controller's heater output voltage (scaling depends on selected heater output range). - 8.
 Temperature controller's heater output current (scaling depends on selected heater output range).

-If the system has no temperature controller, inputs for items 6..8 are available for monitoring external voltages.
+If the system has no temperature controller, inputs

+for items 6..8 are available for monitoring external voltages.
 They all have a calibrated gain of $(0.01\% \pm 1 \text{ digit})$.
 These inputs can be accessed through the data connector to TS-530A.

-- ANALOG OUTPUT: Calibrated stepless high-resolution output that is obtained directly from the selfbalancing loop.
+ANALOG OUTPUT: Calibrated stepless high-resolution output that is obtained directly from the self-balancing loop.
 Filtered by 3^{rd} order Bessel filter having an approximate bandwidth of 0.6Hz.
-Range 0..+2V, output impedance 100Ω . - DIFFERENCE OUTPUT: Difference ΔR between the Analog Output and the ΔR -reference DAC.
+Range 0..+2V, output impedance 100Ω .

+DIFFERENCE OUTPUT: Difference ΔR between the Analog Output and the ΔR -reference DAC.
 Range from -2V to +2V.
-Output impedance 100 Ω .
-The difference can be magnified by a factor of 10 in order to get a better resolution within a 10% sub-range.
-The origin of the sub-range is determined by the ΔR reference. - Δ R REFERENCE: The reference is determined by a 12bit D/A converter.
+Output impedance 100Ω.
+The difference can be magnified by a factor of 10 in order to get a better resolution within a 10% subrange.
+The origin of the sub-range is determined by the ΔR reference.

+Δ R REFERENCE: The reference is determined by a 12-bit D/A converter.
 The possible reference values are spaced apart by 5 display units (for example 0120, 0125, 0130 etc.).
 Accuracy of the Δ R voltage is about +/- 200 microvolts (2 digits).